 CUNY's Policy on Sexual Misconduct requires affirmative consent to sexual activity.

-Affirmative consent as defined in CUNY's Policy on Sexual Misconduct is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
+As defined in CUNY's Policy on Sexual Misconduct, affirmative consent is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
-The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression.
+The definition of consent does not vary based on a participant's sex, sexual orientation, gender identity, or gender expression.
 Consent may be initially given but withdrawn at any time.
 Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act.

 In order to give consent, one must be of legal age (17 years or older).
 Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol.
 Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
 Incapacitation may be caused by lack of consciousness or being asleep, being involuntarily restrained, or if the individual otherwise cannot consent.
-Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent.
+Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and, therefore, unable to consent.

-Definitions of Sexual Assault, Dating Violence, Domestic Violence and Stalking under New York State Law
+Definitions of Sexual Assault, Dating Violence, Domestic Violence, and Stalking under New York State Law

 This information is provided for educational and awareness purposes.
 Please note that CUNY procedures and standards differ from those of criminal law.
-These definitions are also different than the definitions used for reporting pursuant to the Clery Act.
+These definitions differ from those used for reporting pursuant to the Clery Act.

 Sexual Assault

 The term Sexual Assault is not defined by New York State Penal Law.
-However, under Article 130 of the New York State Penal Law, it is a sex offense to engage in sexual contact or to engage in sexual intercourse, criminal sexual act or sexual abuse by contact without the consent of the victim or where the victim is incapable of giving consent.
+However, under Article 130 of the New York State Penal Law, it is a sex offense to engage in sexual contact or sexual intercourse, criminal sexual act or sexual abuse by contact without the victim's consent, or where the victim is incapable of giving consent.